euske/euskit/README.md

 Euskit
 ======

 Euskit is a game engine designed for game jams.
+It is suitable for quick prototyping of 2D games.

 When participating a jam, you don't wanna spend the first three hours for basic plumbing stuff, and your finished game gotta be lean and playable with a minimal requirement.
 With Euskit, you can get a simple game up and running with just 200 lines of code.
 And it's pretty darn lightweight.
 Everyone can play it on a browser.
 Plus it's written in TypeScript, so you don't have to sweat in the last minutes while you're making a tiny change which has a typo and causes the entire program flooded with `NaN` or `undefined`.
 It only supports old-timey 2D games, but hey, I can be opinionated, right?

-By the way, there's no special "editor" here, so you only need Emacs (or vim) for developing a game (other than `tsc` of course).
-Everything is simple and straightforward.
-A compiled game is just one `.js` file and one `.html` file (and assets).
-There's no `node_modules` or webpack hell.
-I've created more than 50 games with this thing, so this isn't entirely a pipe dream either.
+By the way, there's no special editor or metadata needed.
+You only need Emacs (or vim) for writing a game (other than `tsc` of course).
+Everything is simple and straightforward and transparent, and there's absolutely no magic OH GOD I HATE MAGIC.
+A compiled game is just one `.js` file and one `.html` file (and pngs and mp3s when you need them).
+There's no `node_modules` or webpack crap either.
+I've created more than 50 games with this thing, so this isn't entirely a pipe dream.
+Yes, you can do it too.

 This engine was named by Mr. Rat King.